moonnrep/portfolio-setup-project/README.md

 1. Installed Cursor IDE
 2. Installed required extensions (Claude Code & Codex)
 3. Created a GitHub repository
-4. Connected repository with Cursor IDE
+4. Explored Cursor IDE and worked with the repository
-5. Edited README.md file
+5. Edited and updated the README.md file
+6. Committed changes and published them to GitHub

 ## Challenges & Solutions
-- Challenge: I was not familiar with connecting GitHub to Cursor
+- Challenge: I was not familiar with setting up and connecting tools like Cursor and GitHub
-- Solution: I searched for tutorials and followed step-by-step guides
+- Solution: I reviewed examples and adjusted the format to clearly present my process

 ## Key Learnings
-- Learned how to use new tools independently
+- Learned how to adapt quickly to new tools and environments
-- Improved problem-solving skills
+- Improved my ability to find solutions independently
-- Learned how to document my work clearly
+- Gained experience in documenting processes clearly and effectively

 ## Conclusion
-This project helped me improve my ability to adapt, learn quickly, and complete tasks with clear documentation.
+This project reflects my ability to learn quickly, adapt to new tools, and complete tasks with clear and structured documentation.